 Review your recruitment process to figure out various expenses that arise while sourcing and recruiting candidates.
 When you have identified them, add it to your recruiting budget.
 If these expenses have been incurred in the past, it is likely you will have to pay them again.

-This is one of the most important steps when setting up a recruiting budget.
+This is one of the most important steps when creating a recruiting budget template.
 Even though this is a beginner's guide, this part of the process should never be left out; without it, your budget will not be useful.
 If you have recruited previously, you can have a look at past budgets and work out the cost per hire for the coming year.

 Remember that the cost per hire will be different for each role.
 Some jobs are hard to fill.
 Therefore, you will likely spend more, for example, on specialist agencies to ensure you get the right person.